open/close all folders

 - Ear Worm: The main theme.

 - "Funny Aneurysm" Moment: William Hickey, who plays Posthumous Character Mr. Smuntz, died before the film's release.
+The film was consequently dedicated to his memory.

 - Nightmare Fuel: The painting of their father is moody throughout the film, but then magically changes to a grin, when the sons finally work together for real.
 In intention, a beautiful event to show the father being proud of his sons even after death, but the goddamn painting changes through supernatural forces.
 Not intentionally scary, but if you think about it, it's chilling.